 - Shortness of breath

-Secondary symptoms may include loss of taste or smell, fatigue, diarrhea, aches or muscle pain, headache, runny nose, sore throat or chills.
+Secondary symptoms may include loss of taste or smell, fatigue, nausea or vomiting, diarrhea, aches or muscle pain, headache, congestion, runny nose, sore throat or chills.

 If you find yourself or a loved one feeling ill, do the following: